 Apply Now Student Hub Feedback

-Question from JKSSB Naib Tehsildar 2018 Written
+Polity question from Naib Tehsildar exam, 2018 by JKSSB

 As per J&K Constitution, every person appointed to be a Judge of the High Court shall, before he enters upon his office, make and subscribe oath before